tobiashauser/Analytical-Stave-Appender/README.md

 the area to crop once and not on all pages.
 However, this doesn't work particularly well for scores.
-This behaviour can be circumvented by passing a range from the first to the last page (e.g. "1-4") to the dialog showing immediatly after loading a document.
+This behaviour can be circumvented by passing a range from the first to the last page (e.g. "1-4") to the dialog showing immediately after loading a document.

 #### Installation